 Under recent amendments to the Fair Work Act, employees have increased rights to request flexible work arrangements, such as flexible start and finishing times, part-time and job sharing arrangements and working from home.
 And although some have critiqued these changes, saying they would create further challenges for businesses, there is no escaping the growing trend towards flexible work arrangements.

 Australian law firms are not immune to this wave of change as attracting and retaining talented lawyers remains one of the biggest organisational challenges.
 Together with recent technological innovations, these new work practices are profoundly disrupting the profession's long-standing status-quo.
 With the emergence of freelance marketplaces and NewLaw providers, both large and small firms are being forced to re-evaluate their current work culture to provide more attractive alternatives.

-Today, over 84% of law firms offer flexible work conditions, making these arrangements more accessible to lawyers than ever before.
-A survey conducted by the Australian Financial Review showed that some big law firms, such as JWS, were leading the way with almost a quarter of their partners working in part-time or flexible work arrangements.
+The 2018 ALPM Salary Survey showed that over 84% of law firms offer flexible work conditions, making these arrangements more accessible to lawyers than ever before.
+A survey conducted by the Australian Financial Review also showed that some big law firms, such as JWS, were leading the way with almost a quarter of their partners working in part-time or flexible work arrangements.

 In many cases, it appears the legal industry is still playing catch-up.
 Although flexible work is now theoretically more accessible to lawyers, the country's largest firms are still lagging.
 While most law firms offer flexible work conditions, a recent survey of Australian lawyers revealed that only 6% of lawyers had a formal flexible work arrangement, while only 16% worked part-time.